PoliticalGraveyard.com

 STREBE: See also Orval Carl Finkbeiner

 Strebe, Nancy — of Minnesota.
+Socialist.
 Socialist Workers candidate for U.S. Senator from Minnesota, 1970.
 Female.
 Still living as of 1970.

-STREBEL: See also Charles Tatgenhorst, Jr.
+STREBEL: See also Charles Tatgenhorst Jr. — Almer Michael Yealey

-Gustave A. Strebel Strebel, Gustave A. — of Onondaga County, N.Y.
+Gustave A. Strebel Strebel, Gustave A. — of Syracuse, Onondaga County, N.Y.
 Socialist.
-Candidate for Lieutenant Governor of New York, 1908, 1910, 1912; candidate for Governor of New York, 1914; candidate for New York state assembly from Onondaga County 3rd District, 1919, 1920, 1921; candidate for New York state senate 38th District, 1928, 1932; candidate for U.S. Representative from New York 35th District, 1934.
+Candidate for U.S. Representative from New York, 1904 (Social Democratic, 29th District), 1916 (Socialist, 35th District), 1934 (Socialist, 35th District); candidate for Lieutenant Governor of New York, 1908, 1910, 1912; member of Socialist National Committee from New York, 1911; candidate for Governor of New York, 1914; candidate for New York state assembly from Onondaga County 3rd District, 1915, 1919, 1920, 1921; candidate for New York state senate 38th District, 1928, 1932.
 Burial location unknown.

 Image source: Library of Congress

-STRECK (Soundex S362) — See also LECHTRECKER, RECK, STECK, STRACK, STRECKER, STREICH, STRICH, STRICK, STRIKE, STROCK, STRUCK, TRECARTIN, TRECHA, TRECHOCK.
+STRECK (Soundex S362) — See also LECHTRECKER, RECK, STECK, STRACK, STRECKER, STRECKFUSS, STREICH, STRICH, STRICK, STRIKE, STROCK, STRUCK, TRECARTIN, TRECHA, TRECHOCK.

 Streck, Ruth — of Neenah, Winnebago County, Wis.
 Republican.
 Alternate delegate to Republican National Convention from Wisconsin, 2008.
 Female.
 Still living as of 2008.